WellsGA/Doom-Scroll/README.md

 -Static Chat Logs: an updated chatfeed that removes the chat limiter so that players can see everything posted from previous rounds during a match

 -Secondary Win Conditions (SWCs): Secondary objectives that give players ulterior motives in their play (e.g. Blue is crewmate, but must also protect Red; Red is crewmate, but must also frame Yellow).
 Success or failure of SWCs will be shown to all players at the completion of the match.

+__Disclaimer__
+This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
+Portions of the materials contained herein are property of Innersloth LLC. © Innersloth LLC.